Nicolas-Paiva/my-swe-diary/README.md

 ## January 8th, 2024:

 Another week is starting, and January is going to be a tough month.
 I will have my final exams soon so I will have to focus on other subjects, which means I am not gonna be able to program as much as I wanted to.
 But in any case, I will still try to program as much as possible.
+Today I also practiced C a bit more again because I have to get prepared for my assignment and exams.